wp-plugins/get-events-page/readme.txt

 = 1.0 = Initial Release
-= 1.1 = Disconnect option added to clean your connection in case of errors
+= 1.1 = Disconnect option added to clean your connection in case of errors = 2.0 = Redesigned to work inside WordPress Admin

 == Upgrade Notice ==

 = 1.0 = Initial Release
+= 2.0 = Redesign for Wordpress Admin